draco1703/nodemcu-mqtt-client/README.md

 # nodemcu-mqtt-client
-A simple mqtt client made for a school project
+A simple mqtt client made for a school project using NodeMCU and PubSubClient